1962

 Marilyn's visit for the shopping they had to do together.

-It was Dr Greenson who had decided that Eunice Murray would accompny Marilyn.
+It was Dr Greenson who had decided that Eunice Murray would accompany Marilyn.

-), met on the set of "The Misfits", while she belonged to the Magnum agency.
+), in New Milford, Connecticut, met on the set of "The Misfits", while she belonged to the Magnum agency.
+Marilyn had been told about this wedding, unlike Arthur's father, Isadore Miller.

 In September

-At the airport of Mexico City, she was welcomed by the Mexican film Industry.
+At the Mexico City airport, she was welcomed by the Mexican film Industry.

 She stayed at the Continental Hilton Hotel in Mexico City, suite n° 1110.
 Two guards were in position in front of her room.